1111-1993/Token-Distribution/README.md

 ##  Token-Distribution

-Solana smart contract for distributing tokens to whitelisted addresses.
-It initializes the contract with token and claim amounts, allows whitelisted addresses to claim tokens, manages the whitelist, and sets claim amounts.
+Solana smart contract for distributing SPL tokens to whitelisted addresses.
+It initializes the contract with SPL token and claim amounts, allows whitelisted addresses to claim tokens, manages the whitelist, and sets claim amounts.
 The code ensures proper error handling, state management, and documentation throughout the contract's functionality.